-Mathematics, Economics, Medicine, Architecture, Engineering, Business and Finance, Accountancy, Computer Science, Natural Science and Education refraction: IT injust scenas we it is reflacted away from the sefficient aways down it is refracted rewards the normal.
+Mathematics, Economics, Medicine, Architecture, Engineering, Business and Finance, Accountancy, Computer Science, Natural Science and Education refraction: If ight speeds up it is reflacted away from the normal.
+If ight shous down it is refracted towards the normal.

-From the student's point of view: Students Blinne and Marianne speak about their experiences studying Mathematics at A-Level. https://vimeo.com/392481993 amph
+From the student's point of view: Students Blinne and Marianne speak about their experiences studying Mathematics at A-Level. https://vimeo.com/392481993